Force.com Query Optimizer FAQ

 Q: How frequently generated are the statistics used by the query optimizer?

-A: Statistics are gathered nightly.
+A: Statistics are gathered weekly.
 Where statistics are not calculated, the optimizer also performs dynamic pre-queries, whose results are cached for 1 hour.

 Q: Is there any way to flush the cache when doing your performance testing so your results are not cache biased?